arve0/master/thesis.md

 # Discussion
+What to communicate:
 -> ML: Hvilke valg har blitt tatt, hva er viktig for neste bruker, hva er begrensninger, utviklingsmuligheter, pros/cons, hvor bra fungerer det....)

 # Conclusion
--> ML: Automatic imaging and segmentation of TMA has been demonstrated)...and....
+What to communicate: brief summary of the result and discussion, advice for further work -> ML: Automatic imaging and segmentation of TMA has been demonstrated)...and....